borisdj/EFCore.BulkExtensions/README.md

 **BulkInsertOrUpdate** method can be used when there is need for both operations but in one connection to database.<br>
 It makes Update when PK(PrimaryKey) is matched, otherwise does Insert.<br>

+**BulkRead** does Select with Join based on one or more Unique columns that are specified in Config field 1UpdateByProperties1.<br>
+More info in the Example at the bottom.<br>

 ## BulkConfig arguments

 **BulkInsert** and **BulkInsertOrUpdate** methods can have optional argument **BulkConfig** with properties (bool, int, object, List<string>):<br>